opendistro-for-elasticsearch/opendistro-build/elasticsearch/README.md

 # Open Distro for Elasticsearch build

-This repo contains the scripts for building Open Distro for Elasticsearch docker images in docker/ and linux distributions (RPM & DEB) in linux_distributions/.
+This repo contains the scripts for building Open Distro for Elasticsearch Docker images in the directory docker/ and Linux distributions (RPM & DEB) in the directory linux_distributions/.

-The default version to build is set in version.json for both docker and linux distributions.
+The default version to build is set in version.json for both Docker and Linux distributions.

 ## Getting started
 ```
 git clone https://github.com/opendistro-for-elasticsearch/opendistro-build.git
 ```

-Then change directory into either elasticsearch/docker or elasticsearch/linux_distributions.
+Change directory to make sure you're in the right directory either elasticsearch/docker or elasticsearch/linux_distributions.

 ## Docker